Lowy-GEM Program in Aging

 - Stipends for participating students

-- An internship comprising a primary placement in one of the consortium agencies as well as a concurrent enrichment experience in a second agency
+- An internship model consisting of a primary placement in one of the participating agencies as well as a concurrent enrichment experience for a few hours a week in a second agency

 - The opportunity to earn the Louis Lowy Certificate in Gerontological Social Work